hellmarbecker/blog/_posts/2021-10-03-multivalue-dimensions-in-apache-druid-part-4.markdown

 categories: blog apache druid imply
 ---

-Let's do some customer segmentation in out little restaurant!
+Let's do some customer segmentation in our little restaurant!

 This is part 3 of the miniseries about multi-value dimensions in Apache Druid.
 The previous posts can be found here:
 - [part 1](/2021/08/07/multivalue-dimensions-in-apache-druid-part-1/)